48 – How to use your story to sell more courses

 Whenever you’re ready, there are 2 ways I can help you:

-The Course Engine: Transform your course into a money-making machine with The Course Engine.
-This quick and actionable guide will teach you the system I use to transform average courses into ones that can grow past 7 figures in revenue with my in-person clients.
-Join 279+ students here.
+2.The Course Engine: Transform your course into a money-making machine with The Course Engine.
+It will teach you the system I use to transform average courses into ones that can grow past 7 figures in revenue with my in-person clients.
+A course without an engine is a commodity that relies only on pricing.

 Join 14K+ subscribers growing their online course businesses